ansys/pyfluent/doc/source/getting_started/faqs.rst

 - Integrate Fluent as a solver seamlessly in your in-house design tools.
-- Customize postprocessing, perhaps by using Python's vast external library to extend postprocessing capabilities or by automatically generating a PowerPoint presentation for simulation results.
+- Customize postprocessing, perhaps by using Python's vast external library to extend postprocessing capabilities or by automatically generating a PowerPoint presentation to show simulation results.
 - Use a web app to access jobs running on a cluster, monitor convergence, and generate graphs.
 - Leverage ML and AI, especially for models that are solved quickly but can be